OAI/OpenAPI-Specification/proposals/005_RequestBody-Links.md

 ## Alternatives considered

 There are multiple ways to solve this problem that other people have suggested that are in fact extremely valid.
-This Proposal is trying to make all parties happy by addressing each of the three major points each alternative independently address:
+This Proposal is trying to make all parties happy by addressing each of the major points each alternative independently address:

-1 - Allow for OpenAPI authors to reference response properties from Specifications they themselves do not own. aka ["Backlinks"](https://apigraph.readthedocs.io/en/latest/reference/openapi-extensions.html#x-apigraph-backlinks-components)
+1. Allow for OpenAPI authors to reference response properties from Specifications they themselves do not own. aka ["Backlinks"](https://apigraph.readthedocs.io/en/latest/reference/openapi-extensions.html#x-apigraph-backlinks-components)
-2 - Set a field in the target operation's request body [Proposal](https://apigraph.readthedocs.io/en/latest/reference/openapi-extensions.html#x-apigraph-requestbodyparameters)
+2. Set a field in the target operation's request body [Proposal](https://apigraph.readthedocs.io/en/latest/reference/openapi-extensions.html#x-apigraph-requestbodyparameters)

 While this proposal is very similar to the proposal for both 1 & 2, efforts to reach out them have failed, so I have gone forward with my own more condenced and concise version.
 I do feel that consideration of these alternative solutions is extremely important as the larger issue is support for these points in general.